• Share this on:

 • Stay up to date on developments in the German frozen vegetable market using the dti Publikationen application developed by the German Frozen Food Institute (in German only).

-France: another promising frozen vegetable market in Europe
+France: Another promising frozen vegetable market in Europe

 France is the second-largest importer of frozen vegetables in Europe and fourth-largest in the world.
-By value, its imports came to €547 million in 2021, accounting for nearly 18% of total EU imports.
-However, the volume of French imports fell by 3.2% between 2017 and 2021, to 536,341 tonnes, representing a 1.2% decline in value over this period.
+In terms of value, its imports reached €713 million in 2023, accounting for 15% of all European imports.
+However, the volume of French imports fell by 3% between 2019 and 2023, to 524,000 tonnes.
 A growing preference for seasonal foods is expected to boost frozen vegetable sales across the country.

 Belgium is the leading direct supplier to France, followed by Spain, Poland and the Netherlands.
 Among non-European countries, China is the leading supplier, followed by Turkey and Egypt.

 According to data from the French Sector Association of Processed and Frozen Vegetables (UNILET), consumption of frozen vegetables is high in France.
 In 2020, 83% of French households consumed frozen vegetables at home.
 Almost 57% of domestic vegetables harvested were frozen.
-While purchases by consumers declined in 2021 relative to 2020 (by 6% in volume and 5% in value), both the volume and value of purchases grew 4% compared to 2019.
-In 2021, total sales of frozen vegetables came to €735 million, with an average price of €2.63/kg.
 Demand was highest for peas, spinach, courgette and broccoli, followed by vegetable mixes.
 There was a marked increase in frozen vegetable buyers buying for distributor brands (private labels).

 Consumption of frozen organic vegetables increased by 3% in volume in 2021 and 6% in value relative to 2019.
 The organic segment represents 6% of the market in volume and 9% in value.